testcontainers/testcontainers-go/docs/modules/postgres.md

 This function will inject a custom postgres configuration file that enables SSL and correctly sets the paths on the key material.

 If you use this function in conjuction with `WithConfigFile` your custom conf must set the require ssl fields.
 The configuration must correctly align the key material provided via `SSLSettings` with the server configuration, namely the paths.
-Your configuration will need to contain the following
+Your configuration will need to contain the following:

  ```
  ssl = on
 ssl_ca_file = '/tmp/data/ca_cert.pem'